 Georgia Hand, Shoulder, and Elbow

-Shoulder pain can be debilitating.
-Many of us have experienced it or know someone who has.
-It can make simple tasks feel overly challenging.
+Shoulder pain can be debilitating, affecting your ability to perform daily activities.
 Perhaps you are in this situation right now.
 If so, you may find comfort in knowing that a shoulder injury is quite common.

 AdobeStock_451035542 1